View John Wieczoreck's Obituary on MyEasternShoreMD.com and share memories

 |

-He married Ruthanne Watson in August of 1966 and began his teaching career that fall in South Jersey.
-In 1968, John entered the U.S. Army as a bandsman (clarinet) and served until 1971, being stationed in NJ and Panama.
-In March 1971, his beloved daughter, Jennifer, was born.
+He married Ruthanne Watson in August 1966 and began his teaching career that fall in South Jersey.
+In 1968, John entered the U.S. Army as a bandsman (clarinet) and served until 1971, being stationed in New Jersey and Panama.
+In March 1971, his beloved daughter Jennifer was born.

-Following his honorable discharge from the army, he continued his education, earning a Master of Arts degree from Glassboro State College in 1971 as well as his teaching career.
-He moved to Pitman High School in fall of 1972, where he remained until his retirement in 1999.
+Following his honorable discharge from the Army, he continued his education, earning a Master of Arts from Glassboro State College in 1971, as well as his teaching career.
+He moved to Pitman High School in fall 1972, where he remained until his retirement in 1999.
 During this time, his first marriage ended.

-John had a life-long passion for learning and teaching.
-While living the Philadelphia area, he continued his formal education at Glassboro State College and the University of Pennsylvania.
+John had a lifelong passion for learning and teaching.
+While living in the Philadelphia area, he continued his formal education at Glassboro State College and the University of Pennsylvania.
 He particularly loved the works of William Shakespeare, always striving to improve his knowledge and understanding of the bard.
 He participated in numerous Shakespeare colloquia at Fairleigh Dickinson University and programs sponsored by the National Endowment for the Humanities.
 In the late 1980s, John volunteered with the Philadelphia Area Repertory Theatre as a dramaturge, editing production scripts.
-He was especially proud of an eight-actor version of 'The Taming of the Shrew,' created with Artistic Director Paul Wagar, and performed at the Folger Shakespeare Library.
+He was especially proud of an eight-actor version of "The Taming of the Shrew," created with Artistic Director Paul Wagar and performed at the Folger Shakespeare Library.

-John is survived by his wife, Nita; daughter, Jennifer Dwyer and husband David, of Issaquah, WA; brother, Arthur, of Sebring, FL; sisters-in-law: Chris Bigelow and husband Donnie, of Chestertown; Wanda Woodall and husband George, of Dover, DE; and brother-in-law, Gilbert Slagle III and wife Cynthia.
-He also leaves to remember his numerous nieces, nephews, colleagues, and friends.
+John is survived by his wife Nita; daughter Jennifer Dwyer and husband David of Issaquah, Wash.; brother Arthur of Sebring, Fla.; sisters-in-law Chris Bigelow and husband Donnie of Chestertown and Wanda Woodall and husband George of Dover, Del.; and brother-in-law Gilbert Slagle III and wife Cynthia.
+He also leaves to remember his numerous nieces, nephews, colleagues and friends.

 A memorial service is being planned for late spring.

-In lieu of flowers, donations may be made to the Kent County Public Library, or Jonah Kent Bigelow at BB&T Bank, 22940 Jefferson Blvd., Smithsburg, MD 21783, or Shore Shakespeare Company, through the Mid-shore Community Foundation, Easton, MD.
+In lieu of flowers, donations may be made to the Kent County Public Library, or Jonah Kent Bigelow at BB&T Bank, 22940 Jefferson Blvd., Smithsburg, MD 21783, or Shore Shakespeare Company through the Mid-shore Community Foundation, Easton.